 (i) in the case of a special meeting--the meeting lapses;

-(ii) in any other case--the meeting shall stand adjourned to the same place and the same time and day in the following week.
+(ii) in any other case--the meeting shall stand adjourned to the same place and the same time and day in the following month.

 (4) The committee may act notwithstanding any vacancy on the committee.